darktable-org/dtdocs/content/module-reference/utility-modules/tethering/live-view.md

 Control your camera's live view mode.

-Functionality such as focus setting, rotation, adding guides and overlays are supported.
+Functionality such as focus control, rotation, guides and overlays are supported.